Receiving federal benefits

 University Veteran Services will not certify you without confirmation you would like to use your benefits.
 All students using federal and state benefits will complete this process each semester.
 It’s important to confirm as early as possible – waiting to do this can delay GI Bill® payments or financial aid awards.

-Veterans Administration policy on certification
+Veterans Administration policies on certification and pending payment

 It’s important to be aware of these restrictions to avoid certification delays or receiving a reduced amount of your benefit.
 If we come across courses that don’t meet requirements of your program(s), we’ll notify you via email.
 It may be as simple as seeking justification from your advisor to certify the course.